ucb-bar/dsptools/src/main/scala/dsptools/numbers/README.md

     * Returns the complex conjugate of a
   * a.abssq()
     * Returns the squared norm of a (If a = x + y * i, returns x^2 + y^2)
+    * Context behavior goverened by the context behavior of add and multiply operations above (See Ring)

 # Special operations supported by T of UInt, SInt, FixedPoint, DspReal for type conversion [ChiselConvertableFrom type class]
   * a.intPart()